PygmalionAI/aphrodite-engine/docs/pages/usage/debugging.md

 ## Debugging hang/crash issues

-Wehn an Aphrodite instance hangs or crashes unexpectedly, debugging might be quite difficult.
+When an Aphrodite instance hangs or crashes unexpectedly, debugging might be quite difficult.
 It's certainly possible that Aphrodite is doing something that takes a long time:

 - **Downloading a model**: If you don't have the model already downloaded on disk, Aphrodite will download it from Hugging Face or Modelscope first.
 Depending on your network connection, or whether or not you're using `hf-transfer`, this may take a while.
 It's recommended to download the model beforehand using [huggingface-cli](https://huggingface.co/docs/huggingface_hub/en/guides/cli), then use the local path to the model.
 This way, we can further isolate the issue.